Andrew Jackson Beard: Life and career

 May 24, 1890, Beard is acknowledged by a writer in the American Baptist for his inventions "without education".
 His Beard Rotary Steam Engine which virtually has no dead center, but starts from whatever position stopped was credited as fastest revolutions on record in the Birmingham Evening Times office.
-He was acknowledged as being a deacon of the Second Batist Church in Birmingham.
+He was acknowledged as being a deacon of the Second Baptist Church in Birmingham.
 Beard sold a one-fourth interest in his invention to Rev R.J.
 Waldrup, the Baptist Minister, for $17,000, of which $5,000 was paid cash.
 Shortly following Beard traveled to Washington to patent his engine.

 Beard's railroad car coupler improvement included two horizontal jaws, which automatically locked together upon joining.
 There is little evidence Beard's improvements were widely implemented with manufacturers instead standardizing on the MCB-5 or Type C contour in 1893, then in 1915 on the improved MCB-10 or Type D contour, and again in 1932 on the AAR-10A or Type E contour.
 In 1887, the same year Beard's first improvement of the automatic coupler was patented, the US Congress passed the Federal Safety Appliance Act, which made it illegal to operate any railroad car without automatic couplers.

 Little is known about the period of time from Beard's last patent application in 1897 up until his death, but he reportedly became paralyzed and impoverished in his later years.
 He died on May 10, 1921, in Birmingham.